TuongCoffee/TuongCoffee/README.md

 Once I tried writing my own scripts, everything changed.

 I started learning **Luau**, the scripting language used in Roblox.
 At first, my scripts were messy, simple, and sometimes broken.
-I used **ChatGPT** to understand syntax and ideas, but most of the learning came from trial and error — like Geometry Dash, lol.
+I used **ChatGPT** to understand syntax and concepts, but most of the learning came from trial and error, like Geometry Dash, lol.

 Somewhere along the way, I **fell in love with scripting**.

-I almost instantly stopped using hacks and executors, not because someone told me to, but because **writing my own code was way more fun and interesting**.
+I almost instantly stopped using hacks and executors, not because someone told me to, but because **writing my own code was far more interesting, fun and rewarding**.
-I started caring more about *how things worked* than *what advantages I could get*.
+I started caring more about *how things worked* than *what advantages I could gain*.

 That’s when hacking stopped being the goal.